multiscale/muscle3/docs/source/distributed_execution.rst

 In the previous section, we created a simple macro-micro multiscale model with MUSCLE 3, and ran it as a single Python script.
-This section briefly explains how to go from there to a distributed simulation, possibly on multiple machines.
+This section briefly explains how to go from there to a distributed simulation, possibly on multiple nodes.

 Note that distributed simulations are still somewhat experimental.
 They need a bit more testing, and more development (in particular integration with a